Vision for Technology

 The Taught Curriculum

-The ability of students to define their information needs, generate and evaluate information sources, extract what they need and create new meaning using digital tools is central to what we try to develop in students, and it is our belief that students need to learn both through technology and about technology in order to achieve these aims.
+The ability of students to define their information needs, generate and evaluate information sources, extract what they need and create new meaning using digital tools is central to what we try to develop in students, and it is our belief that students need to learn both through and about technology in order to achieve these aims.
 Island School maintains Digital Literacy lessons in Years 7 and 8 as well as encouraging the appropriate application of technology to all other areas of the curriculum.
-This model not only builds a firm foundation of skills but also puts these skills into a variety of learning contexts which encourage the application of what they know.
+This model not only builds a firm foundation of skills but also puts these skills into a variety of learning contexts which encourage the application of what students know.

 Years 7 & 8

 The curriculum in Years 7 and 8 is underpinned by the International Education Award.
 Students reflect on ideas such as the reliability of information, development and interpretation of media messages and the relationship between society and technology for an important part of the assessment approach.